Nertonm/TuyaSmartBulbs_API/README.md

     so don't run it on a busy network or one with untrusted devices.

-- I'm setting this up for holiday displays (along with other things), but I haven't verified the security of the bulbs, nor how much is tracked (beyond a brief network packet check).
-I'm not sure if I'll keep them up year-long, so use at your own discretion, as you should with all IoT devices.
+- I'm setting this up for holiday displays (along with other things), but I haven't verified the security of the bulbs.
+However, I know that they constantly send data back to Tuya, which I plan on blocking, if possible.
+If not, I won't keep them up year-long, so use at your own discretion, as you should with all IoT devices.

-- I haven't added the scenes to the re-write yet, but I at least plan on adding an Xmas one soon, as well as an improved version of the lightning flash.
+- I've started adding scenes, but I'm going to move them into a separate module, as I don't want bulb names included in the main one.